fshowalter/movielog/reviews/count-yorga-vampire-1970.md

 Kelljan never lets this tip into comedy, however, and also keeps the rest of his cast reined in, eschewing theatrical dramatics for more muted performances.

-Vampire movie fans may also appreciate the film's contribution to pop culture.
-Astute readers will recognize the film’s story as a pared-down retelling of Dracula.
+Vampire fans and genre scholars may also appreciate the film's contribution to pop culture.
+Astute readers will recognize the film’s story as a pared-down retelling of _Dracula_.
 Indeed, _Count Yorga, Vampire_ plays an important role evolving the Dracula mythos.
 Consider:

 Bram Stoker wrote _Dracula_ in 1897.
 Thirty-four years later, Todd Browning directed <span data-imdb-id="tt0021814">Universal's _Dracula_</span>, starring Bela Lugosi, which pared down the story and gave us the iconic “Dracula” look: cape, pendant, widows peak.